tannudaral/tannudaral/README.md

 <img src="https://user-images.githubusercontent.com/70472388/137866328-fe2828b5-ec09-4260-a87f-b265dcdd64ac.png" width="200" height="200"/>
 </p>

-<p align=center>I am Tannu Daral, a second year student at IGDTUW.
-I am pursuing B.Tech in Computer Science and Engineering.
+<p align=center>I am Tannu Daral.
+I am a undergraduate student at IGDTUW.
+I am pursuing Bachelor's of Technology in Computer Science and Engineering.
 I'm a tech enthusiast and I love participating in hackathons.
 I'm really interested in learning the new technologies and innovate and empower women to become a part of the tech industry.</p>

 Few more things about me: